A sharp weighted Fourier extension estimate for the cone in $\mathbb{R}^3$ based on circle tangencies: Point-circle and rectangle-lightplank duality

-\end{theorem} The estimate \eqref{wolffL3} has a dual form.
-Suppose that $a(r)$ is a choice of center for a circle in the plane of radius $r$, and $w(r)$ is a nonnegative weight function.
+\end{theorem} The estimate \eqref{wolffL3} has an equivalent dual form.
+Suppose that $a(r)$ is a measurable choice of center for a circle in the plane of radius $r$, and $w(r)$ is a nonnegative weight function.
 Define a multiplicity function